Mario Braggiotti: Personal life

-In 1930, Mario lived with his sister, the dancer Gloria Braggiotti Etting, at 444 East 58th Street.

 Braggiotti was linked romantically with socialites, actresses, and European noblewomen.
 His wit, talent, and charm made him popular, and he kept up his friendships in all parts of the world with his voluminous letter-writing.
 He married three times, first in 1939 to Francise (Baby) Clow of Chicago, then in 1952 to Edwina Feigenspan Osborne of New York.
 Both of those marriages ended in divorce.

 Susan Braggiotti continues her career as a pianist while overseeing their collection of musical scores.
 She arranged for Braggiotti's works to be housed in the International Piano Archives at the University of Maryland.

 Braggiotti was a gourmet cook, often preparing Tuscan specialties at lively dinner parties.
 He studied Buddhism, believed in reincarnation, and was health-conscious throughout his life.
 Many of his ideas were decades ahead of their time.
 His ashes are buried in Florence (Italy) at the Cimitero Evangelico agli Allori.